-6. Who is entitled to vote at the 2020 Annual Meeting?
+6. Who is entitled to vote at the 2021 Annual Meeting?

-Our Board of Directors has established the close of business on Friday, October 9, 2020, as the Record Date for the 2020 Annual Meeting.
-Only stockholders of record as of the close of business on the Record Date are entitled to receive notice of, and to vote at, the 2020 Annual Meeting.
+Our Board of Directors has established the close of business on Monday, October 11, 2021, as the Record Date for the 2021 Annual Meeting.
+Only stockholders of record as of the close of business on the Record Date are entitled to receive notice of, and to vote at, the 2021 Annual Meeting.

 Holders of Common Stock are entitled to one vote per share and holders of Class B Stock are entitled to ten votes per share (on a non-cumulative basis for each director to be elected when voting for the election of directors) and vote together without regard to class (except that any amendment to our Certificate of Incorporation changing the number of authorized shares or adversely affecting the rights of holders of Common Stock or Class B Stock requires the separate approval of the affected class as well as the approval of both classes voting together).
 Holders of Class B Stock are entitled to convert any and all of their shares into Common Stock on a share-for-share basis at any time.
 Shares of Class B Stock are also subject to mandatory conversion under certain circumstances.
-As of the Record Date, 5,384,560 shares of Common Stock and 2,077,599 shares of Class B Stock were outstanding.
+As of the Record Date, 5,330,359 shares of Common Stock and 2,050,565 shares of Class B Stock were outstanding.

 Registered Stockholders.
 If your shares are registered directly in your name with our transfer agent, Computershare Trust Company, N.A. ("Computershare"), you are considered the stockholder of record with respect to those shares, and the Notice was provided to you directly by us.
-As the stockholder of record, you have the right to grant your voting proxy directly to the individuals listed on the proxy card or to vote at the virtual 2020 Annual Meeting.
+As the stockholder of record, you have the right to grant your voting proxy directly to the individuals listed on the proxy card or to vote at the virtual 2021 Annual Meeting.

 Beneficial Stockholders.
 If your shares are held in a stock brokerage account or by a bank or other nominee, you are considered the beneficial owner of shares held in "street name", and the Notice was forwarded to you by your broker or nominee, who is considered, with respect to those shares, the stockholder of record.
 As the beneficial owner, you have the right to direct your broker or nominee how to vote your shares (see questions nine ("How do I cast my vote?") and twelve ("How are broker nonvotes and abstentions counted?") below for more information).
-Beneficial owners are also invited to attend the 2020 Annual Meeting.
-However, because you are not the stockholder of record, you may not vote your shares or ask questions at the virtual 2020 Annual Meeting unless you follow your broker's procedures for obtaining a legal proxy.
+Beneficial owners are also invited to attend the 2021 Annual Meeting.
+However, because you are not the stockholder of record, you may not vote your shares or ask questions at the virtual 2021 Annual Meeting unless you follow your broker's procedures for obtaining a legal proxy.
 If you request a printed copy of the proxy materials by mail, your broker or nominee will provide a voting instruction card for you to use.

-7. What proposals are being voted on at the 2020 Annual Meeting?
+7. What proposals are being voted on at the 2021 Annual Meeting?

-Stockholders are being asked to vote upon the following items of business at the 2020 Annual Meeting:
+Stockholders are being asked to vote upon the following items of business at the 2021 Annual Meeting:

-- 1. the election of eight directors, each to hold office for a one-year term ending at our 2021 Annual Meeting of Stockholders; - 2. the ratification of the appointment of Grant Thornton LLP ("Grant Thornton") as our independent auditor for the fiscal year ending July 31, 2021 ("fiscal 2021"); - 3. the approval, on an advisory basis, of the compensation of the named executive officers disclosed in this Proxy Statement;
+- 1. the election of nine directors, each to hold office for a one-year term ending at our 2022 Annual Meeting of Stockholders; - 2. the ratification of the appointment of Grant Thornton LLP ("Grant Thornton") as our independent auditor for the fiscal year ending July 31, 2022 ("fiscal 2022");